jakobwesthoff/colorizer/README.md

 ## Available Color-Tags

-Currently all *16* default ANSI terminal colors are supported.
+Currently all *16* default ANSI terminal foreground colors plus all *16* background colors are supported.
 Maybe support for the extended 256 colors modern terminals are capable of displaying will be added in the future.

+### Foreground Colors

-Currently the following tags are supported:
+The following foreground color tags are supported:

 Color Tag                                      | Generated ANSI Code
 ---------------------------------------------- | -------------------